 Whether you’re craving a cheeky New York-style pizza or a more refined Neapolitan pie scattered with all your favourite toppings, nothing beats sinking your teeth into a slice of the good stuff.
 Luckily, the 852 is blessed with a plethora of great pizzerias to help take the edge off.
 In no particular order, here are our favourites pizza restaurants around Hong Kong.

 Charming pizzeria Amalfitana is reason enough to visit Repulse Bay.
 Here, you get to tuck into rustic and flavoursome artisan pizzas inspired by the Amalfi Coast while lapping up the beautiful view of the beach.
-The restaurant serves all the classics, such as the Margherita ($140), Pepperoni ($170), and Parma Ham ($190), which are executed to perfection, as well creative offerings like the signature Amalfitana ($250) and the Calzone ($170) folded pizza.
-There’s even a range of Bambino Pizzas for kids too, making this an ideal family dining spot.
+The restaurant serves all the classics, such as the Margherita, pepperoni, and Parma ham, which are executed to perfection, as well as creative offerings like the signature Amalfitana and the calzone.
+Amalfitana even has a range of bambino pizzas for kids, too, making this an ideal family dining spot.

 Serving up Neapolitan-inspired pizzas topped with New York-style toppings, this popular pizzeria offers the best of both worlds.
-The restaurant uses its own 36-hour rising dough with Caputo 00 flour (considered the godfather of all flours) to make a deeply satisfying and thin crust that’s crispy on the outside and chewy on the inside.
-It also uses San Marzano tomatoes imported from Naples to create its own homemade sauce, so you know you’re in for an authentic feast.
+It uses its own 36-hour rising dough with Caputo 00 flour (considered the godfather of all flours) to make a deeply satisfying and thin crust that’s crispy on the outside and chewy on the inside.
+It also uses San Marzano tomatoes from Naples to create its sauce, so you know you’re in for an authentic feast.

-The slices are big enough to fold and feature an array of adventurous toppings, such as the Summer of Love 1967 ($218), which comes with chilli-infused honey, and the Hawaiian CoCo ($198), which blends shredded coconut with fresh pineapple.
-These pizzas are so popular in fact, that the owners have had to knock down the wall and expand into the space next door!
+The slices are big enough to fold and feature an array of adventurous toppings, such as the Summer of Love 1967 with chilli-infused honey, and the Hawaiian CoCo, which blends shredded coconut with fresh pineapple.
+These pizzas are so popular, in fact, that the owners have had to knock down the wall and expand into the space next door!

 Originally from Brooklyn, Motorino honours the tradition of Naples, serving up pizzas that have been cooked for less than ninety seconds in a custom-made oven under extremely high heat.
 This creates a soft-on-the-inside, slightly-charred-on-the-outside result.